nikarh/reaper-remote-bandui/README.md

 My musical band uses an IEM setup for rehearsals and live shows.
 This setup is based on a [USB audio interface](https://www.behringer.com/product.html?modelCode=P0B2J) and software mixing in [REAPER](https://www.reaper.fm/).

-In REAPER we use named regions for songs, and simple sends from input channels to personal channels with a hardware output for each band member.
+In REAPER we use named regions for songs and simple sends from input channels to personal channels with a hardware output for each band member.

 To simplify mixing we use a web control feature of REAPER and each band member does mixing of their output from a phone.
 Fortunately, REAPER already includes an interface that allows doing just that - `more_me.html`.
 Unfortunately, though, this interface doesn't allow switching tracks or starting or stopping playback.